Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 5. Set Your Boundaries

 We once volunteered with a woman on a Greek island who had rescued several dogs.
 Most were great and got along swell with Sora, but one of the resident dogs just didn’t want anything to do with her.
-We called him Fuckin’ Allen.
+We called him Fuckin’ Allen, and oh boy was he a nervous dog.

 He’d growl and try to attack, and therefore so would she.
 This wasn’t neutral territory, this was Fuckin’ Allen’s hood, his dogs home.